godot-escoria/escoria-docs/api/ESCInventoryContainer.md

 func is_empty() -> bool
 ```

-Get wether the inventory container currently is empty
+Get whether the inventory container currently is empty
 **Returns** Wether the container is empty or not

 ### add\_item